 - By the end of the day you will be able to count how many caffeinated beverages you consumed.
 Repeat this a few times during the week.

 If you find that you’re consuming multiple caffeinated beverages a day, it may be useful to talk to a dietitian.
 They can look at how your meals are distributed and how to best optimize energy through whole foods.

-If you’re suffering from digestive discomfort, now’s the time to book in to see one of our experienced dietitians.
-They’ll help you devise a plan of action and guide you through the process in a way that suits your life.
+If you’re suffering from digestive discomfort, our dietitian’s can help you devise a plan of action and guide you through the process in a way that suits your life.